google-research/flood-forecasting/docs/source/usage/config.rst

 Evaluation settings
 -------------------

-- ``inference_mode``: Boolean that controls whether to save observed data and the running model's output to disk. `True` means to do save to disk.
+- ``inference_mode``: Boolean that controls two things: first, whether to save observed data and the running model's output to disk - second, whether to not skip all-nan dates. `True` means to do save to disk and to not skip data without observed data.

 General model configuration
 ---------------------------